yu-qi-zhang/Coding-Sample/README.md

 3. Replication_Stata_3.do: A replication project from importing raw data (initially in ACSII format) to replicating of tables in article.

    Replication_Result_3.pdf: [READING THIS SAVES YOUR TIME!]
-The pdf file illustrate how I replicate the paper, including main results and comparisons between original results and relication as well as important sections of the code.
+The pdf file illustrate how I replicate the paper, including main results and comparisons between original results and replication as well as important sections of the code.
 It's a summary of the dofile with explicit results.

 5. ABMsimulation_4.m: Code to replicate a agent-based model paper using MATLAB; the numerical simulation result could be seen directly ABMsimulation_4.png